garywiz/chaperone/doc/source/guide/chap-intro.rst

 Chaperone is designed to solve this problem by providing a single, self-contained "caretaker" process which provides the following capabilities within the container:

+* Dependency-based parallel start-up of services.
 * A robust process manager with service types for forking, oneshot, simple, and notify service types modelled after systemd.
-* Dependency-based parallel start-up of services.
+* Port-triggered services inside the container using the inetd service type.
 * A "cron" service type to schedule periodic tasks.
 * A built-in highly configurable syslog service which can direct syslog messages to multiple output files and duplicate selected streams or severities